-Both the home you’re vacating and the one you’re moving into deserve tender loving care.
+Both the home you’re leaving and the one you’re moving into deserve love & care.
 Even if you never liked the space you lived in before moving, there’s no reason to leave behind excessive damage for the next resident.
-Would you want to move to a house that suffered abuse by its movers or previous owners?
-Good movers prevent this damage by using moving techniques that coddle your home and its contents like you’d handle a newborn.
+No one would like to move to a house that suffered abuse by its previous owners or movers.
+Best cheap movers Orange county avert this damage by using brilliant moving techniques that pamper your home and its contents like you’d handle a newborn.
 In order to protect your home on moving day, peruse these methods.

 Advance Moving Preparations

 Walk through each room before hand to troubleshoot marks that may stumbles you or the movers up.
 Ensure your house is clean, uncluttered, and free from obstacles.
 Note narrow entryways, slippery floors, and steep steps and watch out for chandeliers and ceiling fans that hang low, says Smithsonian Institute.Organizing how to shift pieces and listing down measurements in advance will ease the process.
 Using both hands, shift furniture steadily and slowly, facing forward, ongoing Smithsonian Institute.
 While in tricky moving positions, My Moving Reviews suggests enlisting a “spotter” who will notify you when you’re courting danger.
 Dress without adornment, so your clothing and accouterment don’t get in the way or caught on anything.

 Ensure irreplaceable heirlooms, expensive artwork and other valuables are packed first, in layers, says Angie’s List, so they’re out of harm’s way.
 Locate them in storage to save them while you move.